photonstorm/box2d-lite/README.md

 Frame: 600 = 129 vec2s - 8 mat22s
 ```

-A healthy 75.8879% decrease.
+A healthy 75.8879% decrease over the previous version.

-The final part has to be looking at the joints, as these are the only thing causing vec2 creation now.
+The final part has to be looking at the joints, as these are the only thing causing creation now.
 Onwards ...

 ## v0.3.0